 Just about anyone can benefit from better time management, but be wary of focusing entirely on strategies that only focus on actions.
 To truly make the most of your time, you need to understand what it is you truly want in life and work toward it.

 Tony Robbins has utilized these two strategies to make the most of his time:

 The Rapid Planning Method isn’t just an effective time management strategy – it helps you plan out your entire life.
 RPM helps you turn off the noise, eliminate busywork and redirect your attention to the outcomes that have the highest value to you.
 The Rapid Planning Method is a key strategy for effective time management because it compels you to shift your focus.

 RPM stands for:

-The RPM system works in tandem with results coaching.
-Your coach can help you set specific, measurable goals for yourself that align with your unique personal and professional “musts.”
+The RPM system works in tandem with other effective time management strategies, such as results coaching.
+A Results Coach can help you set specific, measurable goals that align with your unique personal and professional “musts.”

 “Chunk” your tasks and goals

 Focusing on a huge number of tasks and goals all at once is a quick way to overwhelm yourself.
 More importantly, it can derail your productivity.
 “Chunking” is a strategy for time management that allows you to avoid this problem.

 Let’s say you’re about to go grocery shopping.
 You wouldn’t grab some oranges in the produce area, then head off to get a carton of milk in the dairy section, then find the hand soap, then go back to the produce section to get apples, then back to the dairy section for cottage cheese, then over to get shampoo, etc. Wandering all over the store will take longer and likely lead to you forgetting something because if your method is scattered, your thinking likely is, too.